-Grant funds may be used for the following recycling related expenses:
+Grant funds are used for the following expenses and are subject to approval by PHE staff:

 1. Administrative (maximum of 75% of County grant funds)

 - Salary and legal costs of personnel only while directly working on, part time or full time, the planning, implementation and promotion of eligible activities. - Salaries, benefits and mileage for consultant services or temporary help with prior written approval from PHE and must be related to eligible activities. - County-approved educators, performers, and municipal staff who help implement required education activities using County toolkits and standardized messaging.